 Welcome to Year 5

-Our Big Ideas this term are EQUALITY and PROGRESS.
-We will be asking the Big Question:
+Our Big Ideas this term are HEROISM and PROGRESS.
+We will be asking the broad question:

 - Has childhood changed positively?